Jammy2211/PyAutoGalaxy/README.rst

     """
-    We next set up the `Analysis`, which contains the `log likelihood function` that the non-linear search calls to fit the lens model to the data.
+    We next set up the `Analysis`, which contains the `log likelihood function` that the non-linear search calls to fit the galaxy model to the data.
     """
     analysis = ag.AnalysisImaging(dataset=masked_imaging)